PennyJim/better-chat/README.md

 ## Scripting
 To print a permanent message instead of letting Better Chat clear it away, use `remote.call("better-chat", "send", {})`
 <br>The arguments are:

 - `message` - `LocalisedString` : The contents of the message.
-- `level` - `historyLevel` : Whether the message is intended for `"global"` broadcast, everyone on some `"force"`, everyone on a `"surface"`, or a specific `"player"`.
-- `recipient` - `uint` : Either the player, surface, or force that recieves it if the send_level was not global.
+- `type` - `ChatMessageType` : What type of message this is.
+- `sender` - `uint?` : The index of the player who the message will be attributed to.
 - `color` - `Color?` : The base color of the message.
 - `process_color` - `boolean?` : Whether or not the message is faded out by the player's settings.
 Defaults to `false`.
-- `skip_print` - `boolean?` : Whether or not the added chat is printed at all.
+- `skip_print` - `boolean?` : Whether or not the added message is printed at all.
 This will also skip any sound.
 Defaults to `false`.
 	- This was intended to be able to preserve the output of commands with less jank.
 - `clear` - `boolean?` : Whether or not the chat is cleared before printing the new message.
-Defaults to `true`.
+Defaults to `false`.
 - `sound` - `defines.print_sound?` : If a sound should be emitted for this message.
 Defaults to `defines.print_sound.use_player_settings` if clear is `false`.
 Otherwise defaults to `defines.print_sound.never`.
 - `sound_path` - `SoundPath?` : The sound to play.
 If not given, [UtilitySounds::console\_message](https://lua-api.factorio.com/latest/prototypes/UtilitySounds.html#console_message) will be used instead.
 - `volume_modifier` - `float?` : The volume of the sound to play.
 Must be between 0 and 1 inclusive.
-Defaults to `1`
+Defaults to `1`.

+If the `type` is `"global"` there are no additional arguments

+If the `type` is `"force"`, `"player"`, or `"surface"`, you add:

+- `recipient` - `uint` : Either the player, surface, or force the message is sent to

+If the `type` is `"whisper"`, you add:
+- `sender` - `uint` : The player that sent the whisper.
+	- The difference from base, is that it is now required.
+- `recipient` - `uint` : The player that received the whisper.

 ## Compatibility